 And to create these types of videos, I’d recommend using Doodly.

-I have been using Doodly (Enterprise plan) for over seven months now, learning the ins and outs, and creating whiteboard videos for my websites and social media.
+I have been using Doodly (Enterprise plan) for over a year now, learning the ins and outs, and creating whiteboard videos for my websites and social media.

-It’s safe to say that I have a good grasp over it and that means one thing – it’s review time!!
+It’s safe to say that I have a good grasp of it and that means one thing – it’s review time!!

 In this Doodly review, I’ll talk about this software in detail, discuss features, what’s good and what can be improved, and finally answer a couple of most asked questions related to Doodly.

 I’m pretty sure you’d be able to confidently make a purchase decision after going through this honest review.